felixlopz/hubrise-test-task/content/apps/orderlord/en/overview.md

 ## Why Connect?

-Connecting OrderLord to HubRise allows you to receive orders from multiple platforms directly into your OrderLord EPOS and KDS.
-You can track and assign orders to your drivers directly from the DMS app.
+Connecting OrderLord to HubRise allows your OrderLord EPOS, Kitchen Display Screen and Delivery Management System to communicate with other applications you use everyday.

-Synchronise your menu and order information with online ordering, delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
+Synchronise your menu, your customer and order information with online ordering, food delivery platforms (including Deliveroo, Uber Eats and Just Eat), and more.
 The number of compatible applications increases every month.
 To see which apps you can connect, see our [Apps page](/apps).

 ## Prerequisites